 Causes of Tomato Blossom Rot

 Tomato blossom end rot causes a water soaked spot on the fruit that grows and darkens.
 As the fruit develops, it might actually cover as much as half the fruit.
 These “sores” will dry out on the fruit.
 They become leathery and black and truly ruin the fruit.

 Tomato plants with blossom rot can be found in your own garden or in commercial gardens or garden centers.
-If you do not do something to control tomato blossom rot, you will lose a lot of fruit.
+If you don’t do something to control tomato blossom rot, you’ll lose a lot of fruit.

-When your plants are first growing in the ground, you need to be sure you are providing plenty of moisture and that the ground has plenty of calcium in the soil.
+When your plants are first growing in the ground, be sure to provide plenty of moisture and that the ground has plenty of calcium in the soil.
 This will help your plants develop properly.
 Tomato blossom end rot occurs in plants that are planted in poorly drained soils with too little calcium.

-If you plant your tomatoes too early, you will find tomato blossom end rot occurring quite readily as the plant was not able to take up enough calcium to stop tomato plants with blossom rot from developing.
+If you plant your tomatoes too early, you’ll find tomato blossom end rot occurring quite readily as the plant was not able to take up enough calcium to stop tomato plants with blossom rot from developing.

 How to Stop Tomato Blossom Rot

-Make sure you plant your tomatoes in well drained soil.
-This will help prevent the development of tomato plants with blossom rot.
+Make sure you plant your tomatoes in well drained soil, which will help prevent the development of tomato plants with blossom rot.
 Warmer soils also help alleviate this problem as well.
 If you plant the tomatoes in cold soils, you have a better chance of having tomato plants with blossom rot.

 Finally, using a fertilizer that is low in nitrogen or high in calcium can help prevent this disease.
 Do not apply too frequently, or in too large of quantity, however.
 Read the package directions to know exactly how much fertilizer to give your growing tomato plants.
 Calcium can be added to the soil with limestone or calcium carbonate.